ata-crtl/emp-/README.md

 -----
 ## Safety precautions
-. keep body and head 20-30 cm from emmision window .always discharge the coil after use, do not touch the coil while on .do not use near pace makers , medical implants or sensitive lab equipment.
+. keep body and head 20-30 cm from emission window .always discharge the coil after use, do not touch the coil while on .do not use near pace makers , medical implants or sensitive lab equipment.
-.keep a class c fire estinguisher near by.
+.keep a class c fire extinguisher nearby.